magdiel85281/kaggle_sales_forecasting/README.md

 ![Digital Trend](img/digital.png)

-"Mega" shops show a similar decline in item counts, but "Mall" shops seemed to hold steady with a slight rise in sales dollars.
+Slicing the data a different way, "Mega" shops show a similar decline in item counts, but "Mall" shops seemed to hold steady with a slight rise in sales dollars.

 ![Mega Trend](img/mega.png)
 ![Mall Trend](img/mall.png)